jthulhu/beans/doc/src/concepts/parser.md

   Expression -> INTEGER
 ```

-This matches the definition of an expression we gave earlier
+This matches the definition of an expression we gave <span style=color:red>earlier [Dove?]</span>
 > [expressions are] numbers or binary operations (addition,
 > multiplication, subtraction and division) on expressions.

 On the input `1+2*3`, which has been lexed to `INTEGER ADD INTEGER
 MULTIPLY INTEGER` (note that, at this step, we don't care about
 information that tokens hold, such as the actual value of an integer;
-these don't come into play when doing a syntaxic analysis), a parser
+these don't come into play when doing a syntactic analysis), a parser
 could analyze it in the following way.

 1. Every `INTEGER` token is a valid `Expression`, so we can replace